afishberg/e190/lab01.md

 In this lab I built the hardware for a fully functional video game controller with the materials found within the E190U starter kit.
 Next week, for Lab 02, I will write the software needed to use this device to play games on the computer.
-Additionally, although this lab is complete, I am already planning hardware improvements for next week.
-I will outline future improvements in the Conclusion.
+I have also gone back and added attional extra features to my controller after getting several extra pieces of hardware in the mail.

 Pictures corresponding with this lab report can be found [here](https://github.com/afishberg/e190/tree/master/lab01_pictures)!

 ### Design Methodology
-At this time, my controller uses two 25,000 Ohm potentiometer and the equipment found within the E190U starter kit.
+My controller uses equipment found within the E190U starter kit and external additional hardware.
-A complete list of hardware as of 2/2/2015 is listed below.
+A complete updated list of hardware as of 3/13/2015 is listed below.

-Current Hardware
+#### Starter Kit Hardware

 *   Arduino Micro
 *   Tactile Switches (x6)
 *   Joystick Potentiometer with Breakout Board (x2)
 *   Switch
 *   Arduino Mini-breadboard (x2)

+##### Additional Extra Hardware

 *   25,000 Ohm Potentiometer (x2)
+*   Nintendo DS Touch Screen (x2)
+*   Nintendo DS Breakout Board (x2)
+*   SHARP Memory Display

-Additional Materials
+#### Additional Materials
 *   Electrical Tape
 *   3M Scotch Heavy Duty Mounting Tape
 *   Wood Screws (x4)
 *   Sandpaper (grits used 40, 180, 240, 400)

-Steps
+#### Original Steps

 1. Think of a design and draw it  -- in this case I sketched it (poorly) on a piece of printer paper (the two extra potentiometers and two breadboards are not shown in this drawing since they are on the back of the controller).